Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 =================
-**What is EOS?**
+**What is CORTX?**
 =================

--  EOS core is a component of the new cloud software stack developed by Seagate
+-  CORTX core is a component of the new cloud software stack developed by Seagate

--  EOS provides basic functionality through its clovis interface:
+-  CORTX provides basic functionality through its clovis interface:

    -  object store